-Algorithm 3: Automatically Selecting K for Gaussian Mixture Clustering is maximized, where $l(D|\hat{\theta})$ is the maximizing value of the log-likelihood as found by EM using data D with K components (this value of the log-likelihood can be returned by your Gaussian mixture code), p_K is the total number of parameters in mixture model K (you will need to compute this for each K), and N is the number of data points in D. There is a rather general theoretical justification for this BIC criterion

-There are a number of different methods for trying to find K automatically from the data.
-A very simple approach (but useful) for doing this is the BIC criterion, i.e, choose K such that which loosely speaking says that as K increases we should penalize the log-likelihood of the model with K components according to its increased complexity, and $\frac{p_K}{2} \log N$ can be shown theoretically to be a good approximation to a true Bayesian penalty term.
+Algorithm 3: Automatically Selecting K for Gaussian Mixture Clustering is maximized, where $l(D|\hat{\theta})$ is the maximizing value of the log-likelihood as found by EM using data D with K components (this value of the log-likelihood can be returned by your Gaussian mixture code), $p_K$ is the total number of parameters in mixture model K (you will need to compute this for each K), and N is the number of data points in D. There is a rather general theoretical justification for this BIC criterion which loosely speaking says that as K increases we should penalize the log-likelihood of the model with K components according to its increased complexity, and $\frac{p_K}{2} \log N$ can be shown theoretically to be a good approximation to a true Bayesian penalty term.
 The theory doesn't strictly apply to mixture models, but nonetheless it can be a reasonable approximate technique for model selection in practice.